Safehaven: Lawsuit

 In 2024, Ravenwood Productions sued producer David Ozer and Strong Studios for embezzling from the shows production budget.
 In 2025, David Ozer plead guilty to wire fraud and embezzlement.
 Original distributor Screen Media Ventures (under the Chicken Soup for the Soul Entertainment banner) filed for bankruptcy in 2024 and was unable to release the series.
-Ravenwood Productions retains all rights to the series, which will be released in 2025.
+Ravenwood Productions retained all rights to the series, which was released in December 2025.

+Release

+Safehaven was released on December 1, 2025, on the free streaming service Tubi.
+The ten hour-long episodes were released simultaneously.